To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: Task Allocation Planning

 \subsection{Problem Statement}

-This paper considers a collaborative task, $\tau$, comprising two agents: a human and a robot.
+This paper considers a collaborative task, $\tau$, consisting of $n$ subtasks and involving two agents: a human and a robot.
 These agents must cooperate to complete a set of precedence-constrained subtasks, denoted as $\tau = \left\{\tau_1, \tau_2, \dots, \tau_n\right\}$.
 Each subtask $\tau_i$ has associated completion times, represented as $t_i^h$ for the human and $t_i^r$ for the robot.
 However, owing to uncertainties stemming from agents and the environment, the task completion time may deviate from the initially specified duration.

 In each decision-making step, an agent has the agency to allocate a set of feasible subtasks to the other agent, as well as to assign a subtask to itself and execute it.
 What sets this problem apart from conventional task allocation and scheduling problems is that the agents here have the autonomy to choose their actions and subtask assignments rather than being assigned specific tasks with predetermined instructions regarding what and when they should execute them.
-Throughout this collaboration, the robot needs to: \begin{itemize} \item estimate the human agent's leading/following preference, \item monitor the impact of the human agent's actions on the overall team performance continuously, \item minimize the collaboration cost(e.g., completion time) while adapting to the human agent's preference and performance, \item detect and address human errors, if applicable. \end{itemize}
+Throughout this collaboration, the robot needs to: \begin{itemize} \item estimate the human agent's leading/following preference, \item monitor the impact of the human agent's actions on the overall team performance continuously, \item minimize the collaboration cost (e.g., completion time) while adapting to the human agent's preference and performance, \item detect and address human errors, if applicable. \end{itemize}